 See in Glossary from two different types of files:

 Exported 3D file formats, such as .fbx or .obj.
 You can export files from 3D modeling software in generic formats that can be imported and edited by a wide variety of different software.

 Proprietary 3D or DCC (Digital Content Creation) application files, such as .max and .blend file formats from 3D Studio Max or Blender, for example.
 You can only edit proprietary files in the software that created them.
 Proprietary files are generally not directly editable by other software without first being converted and imported.
-An exception to this is SketchUp .skp files, which both by SketchUp and Unity can read.
+An exception to this is SketchUp .skp files, which both SketchUp and Unity can read.

 Unity can import and use both types of files, and each come with their own advantages and disadvantages.

-Note: Assets saved as .ma, .mb, .max, .c4d, or .blend files fail to import unless you have the corresponding DCC software installed in your computer.
-This means that everybody working on your Unity project must have the correct software installed.
-For example, if you use Maya to create ExampleModel.mb and copy it into your project, anyone else opening that project also needs to have Maya installed on their computer.
+Note: Assets saved as .ma, .mb, .max, .c4d, or .blend files fail to import unless you have the corresponding 3D modeling software installed on your computer.
+This means that everybody working on your Unity Project must have the correct software installed.
+For example, if you use the Maya LT license to create

 Did you find this page useful?
 Please give it a rating: